+Board: 2021

-Board: 2018 Helen is a chartered surveyor and is CEO of Grainger plc.
-Previously, she was Global Head of Real Estate Asset Management of Royal Bank of Scotland plc and has held senior property positions at Legal & General Investment Management, Railtrack and John Laing Developments.
+Emily has overall Helen is a chartered responsibility for surveyor and is CEO of overseeing Leasing and Asset Management transactions, building Grainger plc.
+Previously, she was on our excellent Global Head of Real Estate Asset customer service and Management of Royal relations, leading our Bank of Scotland plc marketing and digital and has held senior strategy, whilst continuing to ensure property positions at that our future Legal & General developments provide Investment best in class Management, Railtrack workspace for the and John Laing next generation of Developments

-Other public commitments: CEO of Grainger plc, Board member and Immediate Past President of the British Property Federation and Vice Chair and Board Member of EPRA.
+Other public commitments: CEO of Grainger plc, Board member and Immediate Past President of the British Property Federation and Vice Chair and Board

-Committees: Remuneration, Nominations.
+Member of EPRA Committees: Remuneration, Nominations.